 One of the great musicals and a valentine to New York, starring Gene Kelly and Frank Sinatra.

-The fabulous destiny of Amélie Poulain in glorious 35mm.
+Spend Valentine's Day weekend with the fabulous Amélie Poulain in glorious 35mm.

 In time of crisis, a wife takes matters into her own hands when an insurance company gives her the runaround.

 Unravel Lynch's Hollywood mystery with this special screening on glorious 35mm.

 In the world of the Emperor Penguins, who find their soulmates through song, a penguin is born who cannot sing.
 But he can tap dance something fierce!

 From Iranian master Asghar Farhadi, a suspenseful tale of marital discord.

 The original Minnesotan black comedy in a brand new 4K restoration!

 Franco's Spain through the eyes of a precocious orphan.
 Geraldine Chaplin introduces the 40th anniversary of a classic film about childhood.

 Divided by life, united by tango.
 Argentina’s greatest dancers.
 A real-life story of love and hate.